Title IX (Sexual Assault and Harassment)

 Learning About Title IX

 Grays Harbor College takes seriously our responsibility to provide all students, faculty, staff, volunteers, and visitors a learning environment that promotes respect and civility.
+To learn more about Title IX or to complete our training course, visit Title IX - GHC (instructure.com).

-Learn more about Title IX
+Title IX Procedures

 Title IX Coordinator